coveooss/coveo-python-oss/coveo-functools/README.md

 __new in 2.0.10__

+Note: This is a dumbed down / magic version of the functionality offered by `pickle` and `yaml`, with the difference that the metadata and the payload are kept separate and readable.

 The `SerializationMetadata` class inspects an instance and stores the type of the objects within (not their value!).
 Think of it as a header that must accompany your serialized data, so you can rebuild it later using the same subclasses.

 This allows you use abstract classes in annotations, but deserialize into concrete ones: